pettett/multires/README.md

 ## Baking Meshes

 First, obtain a `.glb` mesh.
 For best results, ensure no microholes/small gaps and smooth geometry.

-The demo mesh is a cleaned up version of the stanford dragon, available here.
+My demo mesh is a cleaned up version of the stanford dragon, available [here](https://github.com/pettett/dragon_high).

+Bake the mesh with default settings:

 ```
 mkdir assets